chendotjs/diy-l4lb/README.md

 ## 1.1 What is a loadbalancer

->  **Load balancing** refers to efficiently distributing incoming network traffic across a group of backend servers, also known as a *server farm* or *server pool*.
+ **Load balancing** refers to efficiently distributing incoming network traffic across a group of backend servers, also known as a *server farm* or *server pool*.

+Load balancers functions are frequently divided into two categories: Layer 4 and Layer 7 as per the OSI Model.

 ![](assets/2023-01-10-15-32-57-image.png)